eCitizen/SandBox/TheShow/WhatIsBigData.md

 Hi I'm David Sendor, and I am a Data Scientist.
-I use data of all types to help people make better decisions.
+I use data to help people make better decisions.

 I am especially interested in helping people who do not have tech backgrounds understand the world of data analytics and how to use data to improve their lives.

 A term you have probably been hearing a lot these days is big data.